 WHEAT:

-Wheat futures are 2 to 11 cents lower with trade fading further as negative
+Wheat futures are 11 to 19 cents higher at midday with trade surging to

-morning.
-On the KC March chart, resistance is the 20-day moving average at
+sharply higher Friday morning.
+On the KC May chart, support is the 20-day

 David Fiala can be reached at dfiala@futuresone.com